Croixghan History, Family Crest & Coats of Arms

 The name Croixghan is an old Anglo-Saxon name.
 It comes from when a family lived in an area that was close to a wooden or stone cross, or a crossroads.
-The surname was originally derived from the word kross
+The surname was originally derived from the word kross.

 Early Origins of the Croixghan family

 The surname Croixghan was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

 Important Dates for the Croixghan family

 This web page shows only a small excerpt of our Croixghan research.
-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croixghan History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croixghan History in all our PDF Extended History products and printed products wherever possible.